1. Home

 Preventing transmission

-Children and adults who are sick should stay home from school and work and avoid young children and pregnant women.
+Children and adults who are sick should stay home from daycare centre, school and work and avoid being in contact with young children, people with weakened immune system and pregnant people.
 They should stay home until four days after the rash appears.

 Vaccination